Knerten0815/masters-thesis/content/methodology.typ

 $ <m_stacked_atomic_weight>

 $W_i^((k))$ is used to generate the SSM just like $w_(i,j)^((k))$ in a regular similarity map @simmaps_cite.
-The SSM heatmap represents atomic similarity realationships within the group, where substructures marked green contribute to a high group similarity, while red areas contribute to a low group similarity #FIG[SSM].
+The SSM heatmap represents atomic similarity realationships within the group, where substructures marked green contribute to a high group similarity, while red areas contribute to a low group similarity (see @f_algo).

 == Stacked Group Similarity <sgs>
 The Stacked Group Similarity (SGS) is a similarity metric derived from SSM weights for measuring the similarity within a group of compounds.